ethereum/consensus-specs/specs/_features/eip6110/light-client/sync-protocol.md

 ## Introduction

 This upgrade updates light client data to include the EIP-6110 changes to the [`ExecutionPayload`](../beacon-chain.md) structure.
-It extends the [Capella Light Client specifications](../../capella/light-client/sync-protocol.md).
-The [fork document](./fork.md) explains how to upgrade existing Capella based deployments to EIP-6110.
+It extends the [Deneb Light Client specifications](../../deneb/light-client/sync-protocol.md).
+The [fork document](./fork.md) explains how to upgrade existing Deneb based deployments to EIP-6110.

 Additional documents describes the impact of the upgrade on certain roles:
 - [Full node](./full-node.md)